Everyones’ looking for an edge in life. More energy, faster recovery, improved immune function, higher performance.

-Sure you could leave the heart rate strap on while sleeping and try and get an overnight reading, but this created issues with connection reliability (the strap has to stay in constant communication with the iPhone), measurement problems (if the strap moves during the nigh you may not get an accurate signal from the heart), battery costs (8 hours a night, every night a week is going to mean lots of batteries!) and finally the nnEMF issue (the strap uses Bluetooth, and your phone must also have bluetooth enabled.
+Sure you could leave the heart rate strap on while sleeping and try and get an overnight reading, but this created issues with connection reliability (the strap has to stay in constant communication with the iPhone), measurement problems (if the strap moves during the night you may not get an accurate signal from the heart), battery costs (8 hours a night, every night a week is going to mean lots of batteries!) and finally the nnEMF issue (the strap uses Bluetooth, and your phone must also have Bluetooth enabled.
 You’re radiating your body, your heart, for 8 hours a night..).

 But with the combination of the new PPG measuring technology and the Oura Ring practically living on your finger, it was now possible to accurately measure your heart rate variability over extended periods without worrying about battery issues, nnEMF issues or poor readings.

 Even better comparison of the OURA rings HRV data was compared to a ECG device (The Faros 360 ECG device with Kubios HRV software to be precise).
 The results of the study found a near-perfect correlation between the two devices.
 The coefficient of correlation was 98.4% (13).

 Not too shabby considering the ECG device is specifically designed to measure HRV and retails for over a $1000usd.
 (The Oura costs a fraction of this.
 Plus you can $50 off by ordering through THIS link).

 I had finally found the perfect way to measure my HRV!